 She too was taken into custody following Geronimo’s surrender, and shipped back East.
 She lived long enough to finish her life on the San Carlos Apache reservation.

 What of it?

 Both of these women certainly could have been portrayed in the film, Geronimo.
-They were active in the fighting, and at the very least their inclusion would have added color to the story.
+At the very least their inclusion would have added color to the story.
 More than that, their role in negotiations for surrender would have put these two women right in the central plot-line of the movie.
-So, it’s not simply a question of a missed opportunity.
-They had to be written out of the story, and in writing them out the story, the film-makers delivered a story that was much more masculine much more hetero-normative than the one they could have told, or would have told, had they had the balls to do so.
+They had to be written out of the story, and in writing them out the story, the film-makers delivered narrative that was much more masculine and much more hetero-normative than the one they could have told, or would have told, had they had the balls to do so.

 If there are specific historical reasons for dropping Lozen and Dahteste from this legend, I do not know what they would be, but I suspect the actual reason for this would be a failure of the imagination.
 Warfare in the old west is, as far as the typical America can envision it, a distinctively masculine enterprise.
-Women may from time to time fall victim to it, and the occasional female character can show her spirit by picking up a gun when necessary, but these two women were actively involved in the fighting, and apparently they did so by their own choice.
+Women may from time to time fall victim to it, and the occasional female character can show her spirit by picking up a gun when necessary.
 They were not merely caught up in the action, and they did a Hell of a lot more than show a little spirit when it was absolutely necessary.
 These weren’t damsels in distress; they were distress in their own right.
 I sincerely doubt that the folks making this film knew what to do with them.

 …which is a damned shame.